-The Federal Standard for the placement of material dredged from the York Spit Channel is WTAPS.
+The Federal Standard2 for the placement of material dredged from the York Spit Channel is WTAPS.
 Any alternatives that increase costs above the Federal Standard would require a non-federal sponsor and cost sharing for the increment that exceeds the federal requirements for planning.
+Alternatives carried forward for further analysis are described in Sections 6.1 through 6.3 below.